Support Worker

 Share is a registered charity and a centre for training and wellbeing.
-We provide a range of programmes helping adults with learning disabilities, autism and other support needs become more happy, healthy, and independent.
-Our vision is a world where disabled people are fully included in society, living the life they choose, and we need talented people like you to help us make that happen.
+We provide a range of programmes empowering adults with a learning disability, autistic adults, and adults with other support needs to live happier, healthier, and more independent lives.
+Our vision is a world where disabled people are fully included in society, living the life they choose, and we need talented people to help us make that happen.

 Main responsibilities